mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 When I bought my Synology NAS, I initially installed three 4 TB drives and left the fourth drive bay empty.
 That gave me a total of XX space with Synology Hybrid Raid.
 Three years later, I was running out of space, so I added a fourth drive, bringing my total usable space to about 10 TB.

 I decided to apply the same strategy for my new build.
-I wanted to build a system with enough storage to meet my current needs but with room to grow in a few years by adding disks.

-I decided to aim for double my current capacity with the ability to add later.
-I'd aim for 20 TB of usable storage with room to grow to 30 TB over the next five or ten years.
+I wanted to build a system that met my current needs and still offered room to grow.
+My rough target was to start with 20 TB of usable storage and capacity for up to 30 TB if I add disks later.

 ### Many small disks or fewer large disks?

 ZFS is designed to survive disk failures, so it stores each block of data redundantly.
 Because of this redundancy, it's complicated to think about storage capacity.
-Naively, you'd expect that four 8 TB drives would give you 32 TB of space, but if you take into account the space needed for redundancy, your actual usable capacity is XX TB.
+Naively, you'd expect that five 4 TB drives would give you 20 TB of space, but if you take into account the space needed for redundancy, your actual usable capacity is only 15.4 TB.

 I found this [raidz calculator](https://wintelguy.com/zfs-calc.pl) that tells you how much space different disk configurations give you.